AOSParadox/AOSParadox/ROM.md

 ==========

-The ROM must be AOSP/CAF based.
+The ROM is AOSP/CAF based.
-We won't use any of **CM/OmniROM/LiquidSooth/EOS/AOPK/AOSPA/... stuff**.
+We don't use any of **CM/OmniROM/LiquidSooth/EOS/AOPK/AOSPA/... stuff**.
 But if the implementation seems nice, we can pull it.
 But after reviewing it.

 Remember that we want to customize a ROM.
 The only **hardware optimization will be on device tree or on the kernel**.

-We will support as many devices as we can, but their Board need to be **supported by Codeaurora** we won't do it otherwise.
+We will support as many devices as we can, but their Board need to be **supported by CodeAurora** we won't do it otherwise.

 We'll follow the CAF update.
 So the branches will be updated often.